ciringa/ControlFinanceBack/README.md

 <a href = "https://github.com/ismael-henrique-dev">Ismael Henrique</a>
 check: <a href = "https://github.com/ismael-henrique-dev/Control-Finance---Front-End">Control Finance FrontEnd</a>

-all the backEnd features like the login/singup and database storage are made by me using firebase API from google data <a href="https://ciringa.github.io/Control-FInance---Back/">this file link</a>
+all the backEnd features like the login/singup and database storage are made by me using firebase API from google <br>
+data <a href="https://ciringa.github.io/Control-FInance---Back/">this file link</a>
 ## current features
 <ul>